 Good News Page

-With the Coronavirus pandemic currently dominating the news cycle and much of our personal communications, here at Andalucia.com want to bring you the more positive side of the situation in this region of southern Spain.
+In 2020 with the Coronavirus pandemic currently dominating the news cycle and much personal communications, here at Andalucia.com want to bring you the more positive side of the situation in this region of southern Spain.

 People in Andalucia, as in all of Spain, have been confined to their homes, apart from leaving the house to buy food and other essentials or to walk their dogs, from 16 March to 28th of April, when the deconfinement plan was announced, until the 22 June, when a "new normal" will begin.